rackerlabs/design-system/_component_design/key-value-pairs.md

 ### Loading state

-If a value is still being called, list the key label, and then the word "Loading" followed by an ellipses for the value.
+If a data value is still being called, list the key label, and then the word "Loading" followed by an ellipses for the data value.

 {% endcolumn %}